krisshh-24/todo-app/README.md

  **TODO APP**

- This is a project that contains a somple todo application.
+ This is a project that contains a simple todo application.
  It has the following features:

 - Anyone can create a todo.